devbisme/RepoRecon/README.md

 # RepoRecon

 This project consists of two tools:
-1. A shell script that queries Github for groups of repositories mentioning various topics and stores information about them in a set of JSON files.
+1. A Python script that queries Github for groups of repositories mentioning various topics and stores information about them in a set of JSON files.
+(There is also a shell-script version of this.)
 2. A single-page Javascript app that displays the collections of repos as a set of BATs (big-ass tables) that allow searching, filtering, and sorting.